-To show the effects of subsets first go to the “Alignment statistics page” by clicking the Alignment statistics icon.
-These histograms plot different data in relation to the 3D numbers (x-axes).
+To show the effects of subsets first go to the "Alignment statistics" page by clicking the Alignment statistics icon.
+The histograms plot different data in relation to the 3D numbers (x-axes).
 Have a look what kind of data is plotted in these histograms by scrolling down.
 You can switch between subsets using the middle menu item at the top of 3DM.
-Using this selection menu you can see the “activators for course” and “inhibitors for course” subsets.
+Using this selection menu you can see the "activators for course" and "inhibitors for course" subsets.
 The data in these histograms depends on the subset that is selected.

-Go to the second tab (custom plot selection) at this alignment statistics page.
+Go to the second option (custom plot selection) of the alignment statistics.
 Here you can select different data types and subsets.
-In the left box select “activators for course” and “inhibitors for course”, in the right box select ligand contacts and click the customize button.
+In the left box select "activators for course" and "inhibitors for course", in the right box select ligand contacts and click the customize button.
 Evaluate the resulting histogram.

-Load the ligand from 1ERRA with the “load data from 3DM” option.
+In Yasara or Pymol load the ligand from 1ERRA using the "3DM" -> "Structures" -> "load structure from 3DM" option.

-Use the “visualize data in structure” option to visualize in Yasara both the protein chain and the ligand from the first hit from the previous search (1I37A).
-You can click on 1I37A which links to the “protein detail page” of 1I37A.
-You can use the visualize button to go directly to the “visualize data in structure” module where this PDB is not selected.
-Just click on “visualize selection in Yasara” and you are ready (note that on some computers you need to close Yasara first before opening a new one).
-Once you have this structure loaded in Yasara use the 3DM->Literature Hotspot-> Specificity option to show the hotspots for specificity.
+Use the "visualize" option of 3DM to visualize in Yasara or Pymol both the protein chain and the ligand from the first hit from the previous search (1I37A).
+An easy way to do this is to click on 1I37A in the search result which links to the "protein detail page" of 1I37A.
+You can use the visualize icon to go directly to the "visualize" module of 3DM where this PDB is then selected.
+Just click on "visualize selection in Yasara or Pymol" and you are ready (note that on some computers you need to close Yasara first before opening a new one).
+Once you have this structure loaded in Yasara or Pymol use the 3DM->Literature Hotspot-> Specificity option to show the hotspots for specificity.

 If specificity changes in the androgen receptor T877A mutation are indeed the underlying cause for prostate cancer it is not unlikely that the mutant can now be activated by a different ligand present in humans.
 It is also not unlikely that it can now accept another nuclear receptor ligand because of the similarity of the ligands that are recognized by the members in this protein family.
 A scientist working in this area would realize that progesterone is very similar to dihydrotestosterone.
 So it seems a good hypothesis that a T877A mutated human androgen receptor is overly active because this mutant has changed specificity and can now be activated by progesterone thereby causing cancer, but we need additional proof for this idea.

-Using the 3DM->”Load data from 3DM” option in Yasara load the ligand of structure 1A28A (progesterone) and compare this ligand with dihydrotestosterone that should already be loaded in Yasara.
+Use the 3DM->"structures" option in Yasara or Pymol to load the ligand of structure 1A28A (progesterone) and compare this ligand with dihydrotestosterone that should already be loaded in Yasara.
 If it is not loaded also load the ligand of 1I37A.
-For easy comparison change the ligands to stick visualization -> right click on the ligands and choose style->stick->residue.
+For easy comparison change the ligands to stick visualization.

 After this experiment it seems very likely that progesterone is capable of activating the T877A androgen receptor mutant.
 Most drugs that are used to treat prostate cancer are general androgen receptor inhibitors but are not specific for treating prostate cancer caused by the T877A mutation.
 Some drugs are available, such as hydroxyflutamide (also called S-1), and some derivative compounds, but these are not very effective in patents with the T877A mutations.
 It would therefore be helpful to have an alternative drug that specifically targets the T877A androgen receptor.